TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/05_lesson/lesson.md

     * Ask students for any final questions before passing out the quiz.
 2. **Quiz**
 3. **Debugging Activity**
-	1. Talk to students about how to read through code.
+	* Explain to students that you will now be exploring how to read analyze and respond to errors in code.
-		1. Give students a longer piece of code (eg [code]).
-Ask them to read through it and say what is printed out
+		* Present students with a longer piece of code that will produce an error (e.g. [code]).
+Ask them to read through it and predict what will be printed out.
-		2. When reading through code we go line by line, as if we are the interpreter.
-It is also helpful to run the code, and look at the error message given back.
+		* Remind students that when reading through code we go line by line, as if we are the interpreter.
+		* Run the code, and have students analyze the error message given back.
-		3. Display a stack trace.
+		* Display a stack trace.
 Ask students what line of code they think the error message might be on.
 Walk through the stack trace.
-	2. Direct students work through this web tutorial on [debugging]
+	* Direct students work through and complete this web tutorial on [debugging]

 [Quiz]:quiz.md